DataDog/documentation/content/en/observability_pipelines/_index.md

 Observability Pipelines allows you to collect, process, and route logs in your own infrastructure.
 It comes with out-of-the-box [templates](#start-building-pipelines-with-out-of-the-box-templates) so that you can easily build and deploy pipelines.

-The Observability Pipelines Worker is the software that runs in your infrastructure.
-It aggregates and centrally processes and routes your logs based on the selected use case.
-This means you can redact sensitive data and determine which logs should be sent to which destinations before it leaves your environment.
+The Observability Pipelines Worker is the software that runs in your infrastructure and centrally aggregates, processes, and routes your logs based on your use case.
+This means you can redact sensitive data, pre-process logs, and determine which destinations to send the logs to, before they leave your environment.

 The Observability Pipelines UI provides a control plane to manage your Observability Pipelines Workers.
-You build and edit pipelines, and deploy pipeline changes to your Workers from there.
+You build and edit pipelines and deploy pipeline changes to your Workers from there.
 You can also enable monitors for your pipelines to evaluate their health.

 ## Get started